sunilsmindspace/office_metadata_extractor/README.md

 A Python library for extracting `custom.xml` and `core.xml` metadata from Microsoft Office files (.docx, .xlsx, .pptx).
 It also includes file-level metadata like file size and timestamps.

+__Please Note:__ _Currently it will not complain if a file is not available or unable to open or permission issues or is incompatible (somehow)._

 ## Installation

 ```bash